Azure/azure-rest-api-specs/specification/purview/data-plane/readme.md

 ### Basic Information

-These are the global settings for the Azure Purview Catalog API.
+These are the global settings for the Azure Purview API.

 ``` yaml
 openapi-type: data-plane